 6.3.2.1 Multiple registrations in different PLMNs

-The UE shall independently maintain and use two different 5G security contexts, one per PLMN's serving network. .
+The UE shall independently maintain and use two different 5G security contexts, one per PLMN's serving network.
 Each security context shall be established separately via a successful primary authentication procedure with the Home PLMN.

 The ME shall store the two different 5G security contexts on the USIM if the USIM supports the 5G parameters storage.
 If the USIM does not support the 5G parameters storage, then the ME shall store the two different 5G security contexts in the ME non-volatile memory.
 Both of the two different 5G security contexts are current 5G security context.